grvsachdeva/Music-Master/README.md

+## Music Master
+A Web application using which one can stream his favorite music directly from Spotify.
+The app is live at https://lit-oasis-39948.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>